KohaILS/koha-manual-zh-cn/source/circulation.rst

 You can also access this module by going to: http://YOUR\_KOHA\_OPAC\_URL/cgi-bin/koha/sco/sco-main.pl

-When on the self checkout page depending on your value in the :ref:`SelfCheckoutByLogin <selfcheckoutbylogin-label>` system preference you will be asked to enter you cardnumber
+When on the self checkout page, depending on the value in your :ref:`SelfCheckoutByLogin <selfcheckoutbylogin-label>` system preference you will be asked to enter your cardnumber

 |image592|